The inside story of MCAS: How Boeing’s 737 MAX system gained power and lost safeguards

 On the stabilizer, maximum nose down is about 4.7 degrees away from level flight.
 So with the new increased authority to move the stabilizer, just a couple of iterations of the system could push it to that maximum.

 Because there are no excessive G-forces at low speed, the engineers removed the G-force factor as a trigger.
-But that meant MCAS was now activated by a single angle of attack sensor.
+But that meant MCAS was now activated by a single angle-of-attack sensor.

 One of the people familiar with MCAS’s evolution said the system designers didn’t see any need to add an additional sensor or redundancy because the hazard assessment had determined that an MCAS failure in normal flight would only qualify in the “major” category for which the single sensor is the norm.